Table of Contents [+/-]

 Optionally, populate time zone tables to enable recognition of named time zones.
 For instructions, see MySQL Server Time Zone Support.

-When you are ready to create additional user accounts, you can find information on the MySQL access control system and account management in The MySQL Access Privilege System, and MySQL User Account Management.
+When you are ready to create additional user accounts, you can find information on the MySQL access control system and account management in Access Control and Account Management.